 The Company is exposed to BBVA Group as a counterparty for derivatives and cash deposits and hence dependent on the financial performance of the BBVA Group as a whole.
-Management is of the opinion that this counterparty risk has properly been reflected in the current fair value measurement applied.
+Management is of the opinion that this counterparty risk has properly being reflected in the current fair value measurement applied.

-Assets of the Company (derivatives, deposits and investment securities) and their fair value might be affected by the developments in the economic situation, in particular Italy and Spain due to concentration risk in these markets, amongst others resulting from exposure to BBVA.
-The deteriorating current developments in the Italian and Spanish Markets affect the fair value of the assets going forward but are fully borne by the holders of the debt securities and hence it will not have an impact on the Company as such.
+Assets of the Company (derivatives, deposits and investment securities) and their fair value might be affected by the developments in the economic situation, in particular Spain due to concentration risk in this market, amongst others resulting from exposure to BBVA.
+The deteriorating current developments in the Spanish Markets affect the fair value of the assets going forward but are fully borne by the holders of the debt securities and hence it will not have an impact on the Company as such.